farwish/alconSeek/readme.md

 **Synopsis**

-> alconSeek is an application skel for develop full-text search app easily.
+> alconSeek is an application skel for develop full-text search api easily.

 **Install & Deploy**